cailhuiris/motty/README.md

   <img src="https://scalalang2.github.io/motty/images/logo.png" width="75" height="75">
 </a>

-# Motty
+## Motty
-Motty helps you to generate custom http responses.
+Motty is simpler and better way to build mocking http server.

+- No codes needed.
+- Easy installation.
+- Responsive.

 It's very helpful to test your client services such as android, ios app, web and so on.<br>
 Even though the server is not ready to link your services.
 You can keep your plan and continue to develop.